Gluten-Free Blueberry Crisp (No Refined Sugar)

 Ingredients

-Blueberries – You can use either fresh or frozen blueberries.
+• Blueberries – You can use either fresh or frozen blueberries.
+If using frozen, there’s no need to thaw first.

-Rolled oats – Not quick oats.
+• Rolled oats – Not quick oats.
 For extra nutrition, use sprouted oats.
-If it’s important that the blueberry crisp is gluten free, make sure to use gluten-free oats.
+Make sure they’re certified gluten-free!

-Coconut sugar – This is one of the best granulated sugar substitutes in my opinion!
-In a pinch, you can use white sugar instead.
+• Coconut sugar – This is one of the best easy sugar substitutes!
+If you prefer, you can use white or brown sugar instead.

-Maple syrup – Provides a little more sweetness and flavor and gives the topping a wonderful texture.
+• Maple syrup – Provides a little more sweetness and depth of flavor and gives the topping a wonderful texture.

 Step-By-Step Instructions